-Figure 44: Options Screen
+Figure 45: Options Screen

-Data - Options Screen
+Data - Options Screen Backup DNS

 Backup DNS IP Address Enter the IP Address of the DNS (Domain Name Servers) here.
 These DNS will be used only if the primary DNS is unavailable.
-TFTP Enable Firm- ware Upgrade using TFTP If enabled, TFTP (Trivial FTP) can be used to upgrade the firmware in this device.
-This is normally not required; a Windows utility is available for this purpose.
-You must obtain the firmware upgrade file first; instructions for using TFTP will be available with the upgrade.
-UPnP Enable UPnP Services UPnP (Universal Plug and Play) allows automatic discovery and configuration of equipment attached to your LAN.
-UPnP is by supported by Windows ME, XP, or later.
-If Enabled, this device will be visible via UPnP.
-If Disabled, this device will not be visible via UPnP.
-Allow Configuration If checked, then UPnP users can change the configuration.
+UpnP Enable UPnP Services • UPnP (Universal Plug and Play) allows automatic discovery and configuration of equipment attached to your LAN.
+UPnP is by supported Windows ME, XP, or later. • If Enabled, this device will be visible via UPnP. • If Disabled, this device will not be visible via UPnP.
+Allow Configura- tion If checked, then UPnP users can change the configuration.
 If Disabled, UPnP users can only view the configuration.
-But currently, this restriction only applies to users running Windows XP, who access the Properties via UPnP. (e.g. Right - click the Wireless Router in My Network Places , and select Properties)
+Allow Internet access to be disabled If checked, then UPnP users can disable Internet access via this device.
+If Disabled, UPnP users can NOT disable Internet access via this device.